A PRIMER ON SINGAPORE GOVERNMENT AND MEDIA

 Commercial news organisations such as SPH and MediaCorp are major providers of online news.
 Yahoo!
 News is one of the most popular news sites.
-In addition, there are numerous independent socio-political websites, notably The Online Citizen, TREmeritus and the Independent while Facebook is extensively used to share news and views.
+In addition, there are numerous independent current affairs websites such as The Online Citizen and Mothership, while Facebook and Twitter is extensively used to share news and views.
 Leading online forums include HardwareZone.
-Singapore's independent current affairs sites are volunteer-run and none have the capacity for daily news reporting.
+Singapore’s independent socio-political sites are mostly volunteer-run.
+Even those with paid staff lack the capacity for daily news reporting.
 Newspapers, and to a lesser extent broadcast stations, remain the main employers of full-time professional journalists.
 Journalists tend to be university graduates from a range of academic disciplines, with an increasing number coming from communication schools in Singapore and overseas.
 While media professionals are highly qualified and well paid compared with even other developed countries, they are poorly organised.
-The Singapore Press Club is a social club with no advocacy role.
+The Singapore Press Club is a social club with no advocacy or professional development role.
 Singapore has no press council.